Friday, April 22, 2016

 The frame interior is a wax foundation imprinted with octagon shapes to hold the maximum amount and weight of honey, nectar, and pollen.

-Nectar comes in as about sixty percent water.
-Bees expose it to air to dry and transform it into honey.
-In its' lifetime a honeybee makes about a quarter teaspoon of honey.
+Nectar comes in at about sixty percent water.
+Bees expose it to the air to dry and transform it into honey.
+In its lifetime, a honeybee makes about a quarter teaspoon of honey.
 It takes about 2 million flower visits to create one pound of honey.

 Worker bees work their way up the caste system.
 For example, they are responsible for cleaning, feeding, perhaps moving up to guarding the hive, and then harvesting.
 Drone bees' only responsibility is to find a mate.